ar-io/ar-io-sdk/README.md

 ## IOToken & mIOToken

 The ArIO contract stores all values as mIO (milli-IO) to avoid floating-point arithmetic issues.
-The SDK provides an `IOToken` and `mIOToken` classes to handle the conversion between IO and mIO.
-Each provide methods to convert between the two denominations, along with rounding logic for precision.
+The SDK provides an `IOToken` and `mIOToken` classes to handle the conversion between IO and mIO, along with rounding logic for precision.

 **All contract interactions expect values in mIO.
-If numbers are provided as inputs, they are automatically converted to mIO.**
+If numbers are provided as inputs, they are assumed to be in raw mIO values.**

 ### Converting IO to mIO